-A perfect companion to Evicted and Nickel and Dimed, Heartland reveals one woman's experience of working-class poverty with a startlingly observed, eye-opening, and topical personal story.During Sarah Smarshs turbulent childhood in Kansas in the 1980s and 1990s, the forces of cyclical poverty and the countrys changing economic policies solidified her familys place among the ...
+An eye-opening memoir of working-class poverty in the American Midwest.During Sarah Smarshs turbulent childhood in Kansas in the 1980s and 1990s, the forces of cyclical poverty and the countrys changing economic policies solidified her familys place among the working poor.
+By telling the story of her life and the lives of the people she loves, Smarsh challenges us to look mo...

 |Title||:||Heartland: A Memoir of Working Hard and Being Broke in the Richest Country on Earth|